ngocuong0105/dendron-wiki/vault/machine learning.DT RF GB.md

 1. Find all models (or trees, in the case of a random forest) that are not trained by the OOB instance.
-2. Take the majority vote(average fore regressions) of these models' result for the OOB instance, compared to the true value of the OOB instance.
+2. Take the majority vote(average for regressions) of these models' result for the OOB instance, compare it to the true value of the OOB instance.
 3. Compile the OOB error for all instances in the OOB dataset.
 Average out OOBs.

 ## Random forests